DATAMIND-UK/.github/profile/README.md

 ## Why join DATAMIND-UK?

-You can find general information about GitHub Organizations [here](https://docs.github.com/en/organizations/collaborating-with-groups-in-organizations/about-organizations).
+You can find general information about GitHub Organisations [here](https://docs.github.com/en/organisations/collaborating-with-groups-in-organisations/about-organisations).
 However, some of the main benefits we would like to highlight are:

 :white_check_mark:**Connect with the community:** Join discussions, issues, or teams to share ideas and feedback—even if you're not leading a project.
 As a listed member, your interest is visible and others can easily connect with you.